PCLS LPDC has transitioned to an Online Platform for IPDP and Professional Development counting towards the renewal of your license.

 - Received a state or national educational recognition/award

-If you believe that you have met the criteria for consistently high performing teacher status, please complete the CHPT form below and send to the Local Professional Development Committee.
+If you believe that you have met the criteria for consistently high performing teacher status, please complete the CHPT form on the site.